AbhinavOmprakash/functionali/README.md

 >>> list(filter(complement(my_filter),range(1,10000)))
 []
 ```
-The new boss realizes that all numbers are divisible by one and he tells you to Remove 1
+The boss realizes that all numbers are divisible by 1 and he tells you to Remove 1

 ```pycon
 >>> my_filter = some_predicates(*map(is_divisible_by,[2,3,4,5,6,7,8,9,10]))